 Open to both women and men, our Women's and Gender Studies program offers engaging courses that develop our multi-cultural perspectives.
 Our courses engage students in the study of women's experiences and the gendered structure of society across disciplines.
 They enable students to become more reflective about their own lives and the lives of men and women everywhere.
 Courses encourage each student to serve as an active citizen in the world.

-Many of the courses available to students are cross-listed with Political Science, History, English, Modern & Classical Languages, Sociology, Theology, Philosophy and Communication, among others.
+Many of the courses available to students are cross-listed with Political Science; History; English; Languages, Literature, and Cultures; Sociology; Theology; Philosophy, Pyschology; and Communication, among others.

 3 credit hrs